IdoBenEzri/Binance-trading-bot/README.md

 - order(self,side,quantity,symbol):

-  Arguments - string "side" prepresent the side of the order, int quantity represent the quantity of coins to relate, string "symbol" set to a coin name written in this format "BTCUSDT".
+  Arguments - string "side" represent the side of the order, int quantity represent the quantity of coins to relate, string "symbol" set to a coin name written in this format "BTCUSDT".

  Method send a market order request to binance to buy/sell given quantity of a given coin.